Aegisub/aegisite/source/docs/3.1/ASS_Tags.html.md

 Insert a forced line break, but only when in wrapping mode 2.
 (See [[the \q tag|ASS_Tags#wrapstyle]]).
 Note that this is a lowercase n.

 In all other wrapping modes, this is replaced by a regular space.
-If you're not sure whether you want this or \N, you probably want \N.
+This is rarely (if ever) actually useful.
+If you're not sure whether you want this or
+\N, you probably want \N.

 {::template name="tag_def_box" title="Hard line break"}\N{:/}
 Insert a forced line break, regardless of wrapping mode.
 Note that this is an